Better workplace culture starts with the F word. Feelings.

 Map your Emotional Culture Workshop Plan

-GREAT HR LEADERS KNOW THE POWER OF EMOTIONAL CULTURE
+GREAT HR LEADERS KNOW HOW EMOTION INFLUENCES THE CULTURE OF THEIR ORGANISATIONS

 How is the deck going to help you?